-Shows with more than $200 added in the Open and Non-Pro and offer at least the Open, Non-Pro, and one Amateur class of the 12 "standard" classes are considered to be "Championship" Shows.
+Shows with more than $200 added in the Open and Non-Pro and offer at least an Open, a Non-Pro, and one Amateur class of the 12 "standard" classes are considered to be "Championship" Shows.
 Earnings in these classes count toward the World Finals Standings.

-The top 15 placings in the standings in each of the 12 Championship classes are invited to compete at the World Finals.
-The Youth World Finals are held in July in conjunction with the Summer Cutting Spectacular and the remaining 10 World Finals classes are held in conjunction with the Futurity in November / December in Fort Worth.
-In addition to earning monies toward the World
+The top 15 placings in the standings of each of the 12 Championship classes are invited to compete at the World Finals.
+The Youth World Finals are held in July during the Summer Cutting Spectacular and the remaining 10 World Finals classes are held in conjunction with the Futurity in November/December in Fort Worth.
+In addition, to earning monies toward the World

 Weekend Challenger Shows